Optional Practical Training

 This information is intended for prospective work authorization applicants.
 It is not comprehensive and students are encouraged to consult with the International Student Center in the fall of their first year to learn more about the process so that they can plan ahead appropriately.

 Off-Campus Employment FAQs:

 Students with an F-1 visa are not eligible to work off campus without authorization from the U.S. Citizenship and Immigration Services (USCIS), which is part of the Department of Homeland Security.
-Optional Practical Training (OPT) is intended to provide F-1 visa holders with up to 12 months of practical (typically paid) work experience in the U.S. Most students generally tend to save it for a year after graduation but students who apply for paid internships over winter or summer break, have to apply for work authorization as well.
+Optional Practical Training (OPT) is intended to provide F-1 visa holders with up to 12 months of practical (typically paid) work experience in the U.S. OPT is temporary employment authorization for F-1 students in degree programs to gain experience in jobs directly related to their major area of study.
+F-1 students are eligible for a total of 12 months of OPT per educational degree level.
+Most students generally tend to save it for a year after graduation but students who apply for paid internships over winter or summer break, have to apply for work authorization as well.
 Note, when you apply for work authorization for summer or winter work, the duration of time is subtracted from the 12 months for which you are eligible.
 USCIS has increased the amount of time to 24 months for STEM Majors.